First cabinet of Donald Trump: Rick Perry (2017–2019)

-On October 17, 2019, Rick Perry informed President Trump that he planned to resign by the end of the year.
+On October 17, 2019, Perry informed President Trump that he planned to resign by the end of the year.
 On October 18, 2019, Trump nominated the Deputy Secretary of Energy, Dan Brouillette, to replace him; Perry left in early December.

-Dan Brouillette
+Dan Brouillette (2019–2021)

 Dan Brouillette, the Deputy Secretary, served as acting secretary from December 2 until December 4, 2019.
-He was confirmed by the Senate by a 70–15 vote, on December 2, 2019.
-He left his position on January 20, 2021.
+He was confirmed by the Senate in a vote of 70–15, on December 2, 2019.
+He served until the end of the Trump administration, on January 20, 2021.

 Secretary of Education

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Health, Education, Labor and Pensions Committee, then presented to the full Senate for a vote.

 Phil Rosenfelt (acting)

 Phil Rosenfelt served as acting secretary from January 20 until February 7, 2017.

-Betsy DeVos
+Betsy DeVos (2017–2021)

-Trump's selection of former RNC member Betsy DeVos from Michigan was officially announced on November 23, 2016.
+President-elect Trump officially announced the selection of former RNC member Betsy DeVos from Michigan as Secretary of Education on November 23, 2016.